Esri/hub.js/docs/src/guides/hub-discussions.md

 # Channels

-The domain model is linked to ArcGIS Online users through Channels -- Channels are the mechanism that determine whether a user can engage with a piece of discussion content.
+Discussions are linked to ArcGIS Online users through Channels -- Channels are the mechanism that determine whether a user can engage with a piece of discussion content.
 A Channel represents a unique platform sharing configuration, comprised of a distinct set of values for **[sharing access](https://esri.github.io/hub.js/api/discussions/SharingAccess/)**, **groups**, and **orgs**.
 Possible values of `channel.access` include `private`, `org` and `public`. `channel.groups` and `channel.orgs` are represented as arrays of group and org ID's, respectively.
 Combining these three fields results in a flexible configuration that can make discussion content interactable to a select few users or widely visible to an entire organization or open to the public.

 ## Basic channel configuration

-A "team" channel describes a channel model where `channel.access: 'private'` and the groups array contains a single ArcGIS Online group ID, `channel.groups: ['someGroupId']` (By default, `channel.orgs` is populated with the channel-creating user's org ID).
+A "team" channel describes a channel model where `channel.access: 'private'` and the groups array contains a single [ArcGIS Online group](https://doc.arcgis.com/en/arcgis-online/share-maps/groups.htm) ID, `channel.groups: ['someGroupId']` (By default, `channel.orgs` is populated with the channel-creating user's org ID).
 In effect, any posts that belong to this channel can be viewed and responded to by members of `'someGroupId'` group only.
 In the first iteration of Hub Discussions, we will limit users to only create "team" channels.

 Following along, other channel types not yet implemented will include "shared", "org", and "public".
 A "shared" channel will be similar to a "team" channel, except that its `channel.groups` array includes more than one group ID, enabling collaboration between members of multiple teams.
 An "org" channel will consist of `channel.access: 'org'` and `channel.orgs: ['someOrgId]`, and only members of `'someOrgId'` organization will be granted access to engage with discussion content related to it.
 Finally, "public" channels are configured using `channel.access: 'public'` and `channel.orgs: ['someOrgId']`, and while only members of `'someOrgId'` can author content in the channel anyone can view its discussions posts.